Oak Creek canyon, sedona

 Photography Tips:

 The best advice I can give visitors whose goal is to capture stunning images in Oak Creek canyon is to try to plan your visits early and by the seasons.
 Fall is my favorite time shoot in Sedona and any red rock country in the Southwest for that matter.
-And with a self-contained riparian environment Oak Creek canyon is well known for its brilliant fall colors along the creek bottom curtsey of Maples, Sycamores, Cottonwoods, and Gamble Oak trees.
-To avoid the crowds and find some solitude I would advise getting on one of the creek side trails like the popular West Fork trail as early as possible and on a weekday.
-Grasshopper point, a fee based recreation area just North of Midgely Bridge also offer good creek access.
+And as a self-contained riparian environment, Oak Creek canyon is well known for its brilliant fall colors along the creek bottom curtesy of Maples, Sycamores, Cottonwoods, and Gamble Oak trees.

 Please contact me if you have any special request, questions, or want to purchase an image or footage that is not linked.
 All images & video footage are copyrighted